nkreer/Fish/README.md

 ## Contribute

 All contributions and Pull Requests are welcome.
-Just keep in mind to keep using the original coding style.
+Just stick to the original coding style, please.

 ## Plugins

 Fish was designed with plugins in mind.
 Using Fish's very simple plugin API, you can extend the software to your needs.
 You can find a small tutorial on plugins [here](http://nkreer.github.io/Fish).
-We aim to provide backwards-compatibility for all plugins throughout all minor releases.
+I aim to provide backwards-compatibility for all plugins throughout all minor releases of the software.